Shipilin/specqp/docs/specqp_manual.rst

 To be able to load multiple files in a convenient way, one can create a txt file with instructions.
 The general form of the file is shown below.
 Lines starting with ## are not necessary to include.
+NOTE: All data corresponding to one file have to be on the same line starting with *FP*

 | ## Instructions file for SpecQP GUI.
 | ## [name], [/name] - the beginning and the ending of a section